-Gommier: This is both the name of a certain type of resinous tree (like eucalypus, etc); and it is the name for traditional canoes from the Antilles.
+Gommier: a traditional canoe from the Antilles.
 This site has a picture of some half-finished gommiers from St. Lucia.

 Overall Thoughts: Part I is the launching of the pirogues, the beginning of the journey.
 The reader finally sees the canoes reaching their element and the trees are at last vessels on the ocean.
 More information about Philoctete’s injury and his place in the community is provided, and now we know that he cannot join the other men as they set sail.
 In Part II, Seven Seas is subject to a similar state of isolation due to his being unable to go out to sea.
 Although blind, Seven Seas is completely self-sufficient.
 It seems that his blindness has enabled him to see the world in a completely different way, as the inability to use his sight forces him to pay attention to his other senses to the point that he can “see” with his ears.
 In a way, he is Seven Sees as well as Seven Seas, because he sees more than any of the sighted people.
 He is meant to invoke an image of Homer/Omeros.
 The narrator is born in this chapter as well, right when the invocation to Omeros occurs.
 “A noun gently exhaled from the palate of the sunrise” (12) because the “I” for at least the rest of the chapter.
 Part II ends with “Omeros” spoken by a girl, the word “humming in the vase” (13) of her throat, which leads into Part III.
 Like a memory called forth by saying the name “Omeros” the scene between the Greek girl and the narrator plays out.
 The narrator describes how he heard the Greek name for Homer and the impact it had on him.
 The name stayed with him and engendered several new meanings based on the sounds the word holds.
 Part III also ends with the comparison of the girl’s throat to a vase again, the vase that held the name of “Omeros” (13).